finnlu98/wehealth-demo-api/README.md

 ### db

-containing structure and migrations for db that keep tracks of changes to weatheralterts
+containing structure and migrations for db that keep tracks of changes to weather alerts

 ### server